Here are my top ten tips for writing crime fiction and thrillers that will please the reader and earn publishers start groping for chequebooks.

 Crime novels now are also thrillers.
 It's not OK for the detective to resolve the mystery and explain all of it to a hushed and respectful audience.
 On the other hand, (s)he's got to stay fear of his/her life.
 It has to be white knuckle as well as intellectually satisfying.

 Crime and thriller plots are often forgettable, and often feel very samey anyway.
 Characters, conversely, never leave us: Holmes, Marlowe, Elvis Cole, Hannibal Lecter.
 If you find a strong character, and do everything else reasonably competently, you then quite likely have fiction that'll sell.

 Bad writing will in all probability kill your chances of success.
 And quite right too.
 You won't need to be flowery.
 You have to be completely competent.

 Thrillers should be taut.
 Check your book for needless chapters, your chapters for needless paragraphs, your paragraps for needless sentences, plus your sentences for needless words.
 Then do all of it over again.
 Twice.

 Excellent isn't good enough.
 Dazzling could be the target.
 Being tough on your own is the essential first ingredient.
 Getting another individual to be tough together with you is quite possibly the second.

 I said ten tips, didn't I?
 What the heck, here's an eleventh:

 11) Don't stop trying.

 Be persistent.
 You improve by doing.
 You'll improve.
-Think about building your skills, engaging using the industry, or getting editorial advice.
-All of the things will increase your maturity as an author.
-Now write that thriller, polish it - and sell it.
+Consider building your skills, engaging with the industry, or getting editorial advice.
+Dozens of things will increase your maturity as an author.
+Now write that thriller, polish it - then sell it.
 Best of luck!